Support Clinicians in Providing Equitable Value-Based Care

 Policy Progress

-• CMS has finalized the Transforming Episode Accountability Model (TEAM) program, a five-year mandatory, episode-based alternative payment demonstration project for selected acute care hospitals.
+• The Transforming Episode Accountability Model (TEAM) program, a five-year mandatory, episode-based alternative payment demonstration project for CABG and other procedures in select acute care hospitals, will begin on Jan.
+1, 2026.

 • The agency plans to sunset the traditional Merit-based Incentive Payment System (MIPS) and transition to MIPS Value Pathways by 2029.